marianogabitto/ChromA/README.md

 > ChromA

-The output should look like:
+The output should look like this:
-(Python_36) my-computer:~$ ChromA
+>(Python_36) my-computer:~$ ChromA
-usage: ChromA [-h] -i FILENAME [FILENAME ...] -sb SAVE_BED [-reg REGIONS]
-              [-it ITERATIONS] [-spec {mouse,human,fly}] [-bl BLACKLISTED]
+usage: ChromA [-h] -i FILENAME [FILENAME ...] -sb SAVE_BED [-reg REGIONS] ?              [-it ITERATIONS] [-spec {mouse,human,fly}] [-bl BLACKLISTED]
               [-nome NO_METRICS] [-ve VERBOSE_LEVEL] [-v]

-ChromA: error: the following arguments are required: -i/--input, -sb/--saveBedFile
+>ChromA: error: the following arguments are required: -i/--input, -sb/--saveBedFile

-Here, a potential error message can be displayed "Failed to Load Cpp Core" .
+Omit the error line as it is telling you that no input file was detected.
+However, a potential error message can be displayed "Failed to Load Cpp Core" .
 If this is the case, please refer to troubleshooting ChromA Installation.

 # Get Started: